 Skip to content

-Rotary Easter egg hunt set for April 5 at Seaside Park
+Rotary Easter egg hunt postponed to April 12 at Seaside Park

 Children and their families gather with baskets before a previous Marblehead Rotary Club Easter Egg Hunt at Seaside Park.
-Organizers say this year’s hunt is scheduled for Easter Sunday, April 5, at 1:30 p.m. sharp.
+Organizers have postponed this year’s hunt because of the weather forecast; it is now scheduled for Sunday, April 12, at 1:30 p.m. sharp.
 COURTESY PHOTO

 Table of Contents